 These voltage regulators are monolithic integrated circuits designed as fixed−voltage regulators for a wide variety of applications including local, on−card regulation.
 These regulators employ internal current limiting, thermal shutdown, and safe−area compensation.
+78 and 79 series voltage regulators are the most common in power supplies and easy to use.

 With adequate heatsinking they can deliver output currents in excess of 1.0 A. Although designed primarily as a fixed voltage regulator, these devices can be used with external components to obtain adjustable voltages and current